martin-stoehr/ase-devel/doc/ase/calculators/exciting.rst

 The module depends on lxml  http://lxml.de

 There are two ways to construct the exciting calculator.

 1. Using keyword arguments to specify groundstate attributes
 2. Use paramdict to specify an input file  structure with a data structure of dictionaries.

+See also the tutorial on the web page of exciting: http://exciting-code.org/lithium-atomic-simulation-environment

 Constructor with Groundstate Keywords